 The workstation has to be provided with items necessary for executing the job.
 Care has to be taken for storage of information and documents.
 Listed are some of the principles to be taken care while designing

 1. Natural lighting:

 Designing offices that face the north or east gets more of natural lighting.
 It avoids more consumption of power.

 Desks having computers or desktops must be placed in such a way that staff sitting at it must not have their backs or faces to the windows.

 3. Designing work tables:

 It is preferable to seat staff not facing each other.
 It is said to disrupt work.
 Besides having minimum intrusion is better.
-Also reducing the field of vision of employee to other employees will reduce distraction.
+Also reducing the field of vision of employees to other employees will reduce distraction.

-Also they need to be provided with adequate lighting, ventilation, and ergonomic chairs and tables to prevent eyestrain and muscle aches.
+Also, they need to be provided with adequate lighting, ventilation, and ergonomic chairs and tables to prevent eyestrain and muscle aches.

 4. Flow of work: